ErikBoesen/gimp-web/content/news/2017-12-13 GIMP 2.9.8 Released/index.md

-_Ell_ also implemented a feature request made in our public mailing list, where Elle Stone asked for some way to visualize underexposed and overexposed areas of a photo — a common feature in digital photography tools such as darktable and RawTherapee.
+_Ell_ also implemented a feature request made in our public mailing list, where Elle Stone asked for some way to visualize underexposed and overexposed areas of a photo, which is a common feature in digital photography tools such as darktable and RawTherapee.

 The new _Clip Warning_ display filter targets that use case and fills